First program

 In practice this will let the us output text that the user can see and take input text to change what the program does.

-is a header file, we will talk more about them and #include
+We will explain more about them and #include

 at the beginning of the file.